Skip to content

 1 Deploy datakit-operator

-Download datakit-operator.yaml and deploy it to your Kubernetes cluster.
+Download datakit-operator.yaml and deploy it to the Kubernetes cluster.

 wget https://static.guance.com/datakit-operator/datakit-operator.yaml